 Photo of Andrew T. VanEgmond

-Andrew VanEgmond is a litigation associate in Dykema's Ann Arbor office.
+Andrew VanEgmond is a Member in Dykema's Ann Arbor office.
 His practice focuses on automotive class actions, antitrust, products liability, employment litigation, evictions, health care matters, and other complex litigation.
 His research and drafting skills are central to his Dykema teams’ briefing and client advice.

 In a significant and unanimous ruling, the Supreme Court held that reimbursement requests submitted to the E-Rate program qualify as “claims” under the False Claims Act (FCA) if any portion of the funds involved originates from the U.S. Treasury.
 The decision in Wisconsin Bell, Inc. v.
 United States ex rel.
 Heath is poised to have far-reaching implications for entities that receive federal funds through intermediaries, heightening litigation and raising the stakes for FCA compliance.Continue Reading Decision Alert: Supreme Court Broadens False Claims Act Reach To E-Rate Reimbursement Requests